marcusnk237/lstm_har/README.md

 LAYING.

 The dataset was collected from 30 persons(referred as subjects in this dataset), performing different activities with a smartphone to their waists.
 The data is recorded with the help of sensors (accelerometer and Gyroscope) in that smartphone.
 This experiment was video recorded to label the data manually.

+# Results

+We were able to achieve an accuracy of 95%.
+The loss value measured is 0.1142

 # References:
 The dataset can be found on the UCI Machine Learning Repository : https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones